 Kent County Public Library

-Little yellow building in the back parking lot.
+We meet in the little yellow building in the library back parking lot.
+All are welcome.

 There will be refreshments and networking for a few minutes before the presentation.